About FishLore.com

 Several years ago (pre 2004) I frequented many of the online fish forums and would often read rude or disparaging posts from more senior folks directed towards those new to the aquarium hobby and it always ticked me off when I came across those posts.
 It seemed like this behavior was starting to spread from place to place - probably the same rude people, just with different user names on the various forums.

 I wanted to create a place where those new to the hobby could come to ask questions and not feel stupid or get ridiculed for asking those questions.
 I also wanted a place where there was an underlying respect for ALL of the members, not just the senior members.
 On some of the other boards it seems like the senior members have forgotten that they too were new to this hobby at one point.
-Some of those senior folks really thought of themselves as experts, I mean really, how could anyone possibly be an expert in this hobby - No way Hose A.
+Some of those senior folks really thought of themselves as experts, I mean really, how could anyone possibly be an expert in this hobby.

 I also wanted to create an atmosphere that supports a free flow of information among hobbyists.
 Many of the fish and aquarium books you read are written by ichthyologists or marine biologists and I think it's FANTASTIC that they are willing to share what they know, but I think that most of the future advancements, breakthroughs and innovations in this hobby are going to come from the hobbyists.
 For instance, reef tanks are really gaining in popularity, but there is so much that is NOT known about the exact care requirements of most of the inverts and corals that are being kept or going to be kept in the future.
 I think there may be increased pressure from regulation in the future on animals, corals and other invertebrates taken from our oceans.
 Especially as global warming advances.
 Hopefully, websites like this one can help hobbyists provide the best care for our precious animals.